thomas-touhey/cahute/docs/internals/links.rst

     Errors to be expected from this function are the following:

     :c:macro:`CAHUTE_ERROR_TIMEOUT_START`
-        The first byte was not received in a timely matter.
+        The first byte was not received in a timely manner.
         This can only occur if ``first_timeout`` was not set to 0.

     :c:macro:`CAHUTE_ERROR_TIMEOUT`
-        A byte past the first one was not received in a timely matter.
+        A byte past the first one was not received in a timely manner.
         This can only occur if ``next_timeout`` was not set to 0.

     :c:macro:`CAHUTE_ERROR_GONE`